 On October 12, 2017, the Company concluded an agreement with Osisko Gold Royalties Ltd ("OGR") whereby OGR acquired a 1% NSR royalty on nearly all of the Company's portfolio of projects, as at the date of this agreement, within both the BMC and Quebec for a cash consideration of \$5.0 million.
-The acquired royalty will also apply to areas that the Company may acquire in the future that fall within a one-kilometer distance from the property holdings at the time of this transaction.
-OGR may also acquire existing royalty buy-back agreements on current projects and will hold rights of first refusal on any future royalty or metal stream sale from existing or newly acquired properties by the Company.
+The acquired royalty will also apply to areas that the Company may acquire in the future that fall within a one-kilometer distance from the property holdings at the time of this agreement.
+OGR has rights of first refusal on future royalty or metal stream sales from existing or newly acquired properties by the Company.